Poster Session Ageing, Health and Mortality

 51. Age Distribution of Multidimensional Quality of Life for Population with and without DisabilitiesIzabela Grabowska , Warsaw School of Economics; Radoslaw Antczak, SGH Warsaw School of Economics.

-52. Spatial Patterns of Male Alcohol-Related Mortality in Four Post-Communist CountriesPavel Grigoriev , Max-Planck Institute for Demographic Research; Domantas Jasilionis, Max Planck Institute for Demographic Research / Vytautas Magnus University; Sebastian Kluesener, Federal Institute for Population Research (BiB); Sergey Timonin, The Australian National University; Evgeny Andreev, National Research University Higher School of Economics; France Meslé, Institut National d'Études Démographiques (INED); Jacques Vallin, Institut National d'Études Démographiques (INED).
+52. Spatial Patterns of Male Alcohol-Related Mortality in Four Post-Communist CountriesPavel Grigoriev , Max-Planck Institute for Demographic Research; Domantas Jasilionis, Max Planck Institute for Demographic Research / Vytautas Magnus University; Sebastian Kluesener, Federal Institute for Population Research (BiB), Germany; Sergey Timonin, Australian National University; Evgeny Andreev, National Research University Higher School of Economics; France Meslé, Institut National d'Études Démographiques (INED); Jacques Vallin, Institut National d'Études Démographiques (INED).

 53. Accumulation and Reproduction of Inequalities through the Housing System.
 The Role of Employment Instability and Intergenerational Transmission in Transition to Homeownership, Italy 1989-2016Davide Gritti , University of Trento.